Skip to main content

 Ms Ella CHANSocial Work Officer (Residential Care Service Voucher)32456 2913

-The Residential Care Service Voucher (RCSV) Scheme for the Elderly (the Scheme), adopting the "money-following-the-user" principle, provides an additional choice for elderly persons in need of residential care services and waitlisted for care-and-attention (C&A) places on the Central Waiting List (CWL).
-Starting from 22 August 2022, the Scheme is open to applications from all eligible elderly persons and the relevant application form can be downloaded from the SWD website.
-Besides, the Voucher Information System for the Elderly (VISE) has been launched for eligible elderly persons and RCSV holders since 1 September 2023.
-Eligible elderly persons can fill in and submit the e-application form in VISE.
+The Residential Care Service Voucher (RCSV) Scheme for the Elderly (the Scheme), adopting the "money-following-the-user" principle, provides an additional choice for elderly persons in need of residential care services and waitlisted for care and attention (C&A) places or nursing home (NH) places on the Central Waiting List (CWL) for Subsidised Long Term Care Services.
+Starting from 11 June 2024, the coverage of RCSVs will be expanded from the existing C&A places to NH places.
+An extra 1 000 RCSVs will also be provided, bringing the total to 5 000.
+Apart from downloading the relevant application form from the SWD website, eligible elderly persons can also fill in and submit the e-application form in the Voucher Information System for the Elderly (VISE).
 SWD will also send invitation letters to eligible elderly persons who are newly registered on the CWL to apply for RCSVs.
 For eligible elderly persons newly registered on the CWL but not having received the invitation letters, please contact the Residential Care Service Voucher Office for enquiry.
 For more information about the Scheme, please click here.

-The Community Care Service Voucher Scheme for the Elderly (the Scheme) has been regularised on 1 September 2023.
-The number of vouchers will increase from 10 000 at present to 11 000 in 2024-25 and 12 000 in 2025-26.
-The coverage of the Scheme has been expanded to include rental of assistive technology products.
+The Community Care Service Voucher Scheme for the Elderly (the Scheme) has been made permanent since 1 September 2023.
+The number of vouchers has increased to 11 000 in 2024-25 and will be further increased to 12 000 in 2025-26.
+The coverage of the Scheme has been expanded to include rental of assistive technology products so as to enhance the quality of life for elderly persons and alleviate the burden on carers.
 The Social Welfare Department is now inviting eligible local non-governmental organisations (NGOs), social enterprises (SEs), non-profit-making organisations, private organisations, and licensed private hospitals to submit applications for joining the Scheme as Recognised Service Providers (RSPs).

 An eligible applicant for RSP should meet one of the following conditions listed below –